 Accounting for a Life Well-Spent.

-Time is finite capital.
-Most productivity tools treat tasks as a never-ending stream; The Ledger treats them as a balance sheet.
+Time is the only asset that cannot be re-earned.
+Most productivity tools treat tasks as a never-ending stream; The Ledger treats them as an account of your responsibilities.

 Audit your day, or the world will spend it for you.

 Not every task is a simple checkbox.
-For deep work requiring multiple sessions—like grading midterms or recording lectures—The Ledger uses a stacked tally system.
-Track iterative progress visually without cluttering your list.
+For deep work requiring multiple sessions, The Ledger uses a stacked tally system.
+Track iterative progress visually without losing the history of the task.

 The app enforces a "close the books" workflow.
 At midnight, your day is committed to the Ledger.
-Finished tasks are archived; unfinished work is carried forward as a liability.
-You start every morning with a clean sheet.
+Unfinished work is carried forward as a liability, ensuring you start every morning with a clear account.

 Your records are your own.
 The Ledger stores all data locally in your browser and provides one-click Markdown and JSON exports.
 No accounts, no tracking, and no proprietary lock-in.